 This policy is available on the school website and is included in the staff Google Shared Drive, and is available to all visitors and volunteers'.

-All relevant policies, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures the school's responsibility to safeguard and promote the welfare of children is of paramount importance
+All relevant policies, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures

 Our core safeguarding principles are: